softcoder/riprunner/README.md

 - Self Installation
 - User Account management (LDAP support optional)
 - Callout history with responding members
+- 'SMS command mode' allows SMS only users to respond to call
 - Google Maps showing Distance from Firehall to Incident
 - Google charts shows statistical view of data.
 - Ability for members to indicate a response to callouts allowing other members to know who is responding